yermolovich1987/spring-kafka/spring-kafka-demo/readme.md

 2) Start the Kafka servers by executing (Corresponding configurations should be defined with different ids and listener ports): bin/kafka-server-start.sh config/server.properties

+Note*.
+I was not able to configure application to consume messages from multiple nodes.
+It simply does not receive messages without any errors.
+Check this if will have time and desire.
     bin/kafka-server-start.sh config/server.1.properties
     bin/kafka-server-start.sh config/server.2.properties
     bin/kafka-server-start.sh config/server.3.properties